DaevidIG/Cappuccino/ReadMe.md

-# Cappuccino Options
+# Cappuccino

-**Cappuccino Options** is a robust expression language designed for high-precision arithmetic and strict type safety.
+**Cappuccino** is a robust expression language designed for high-precision arithmetic and strict type safety.
 It empowers developers to perform complex numerical calculations with absolute control over data types and accuracy, eliminating common pitfalls like floating-point errors and implicit casting surprises.

 ## Key Capabilities

-### 🛡️ Strict Type Safety
+### Strict Type Safety
-Cappuccino Options prioritizes correctness.
+Cappuccino prioritizes correctness.
 It does not allow implicit type coercion.
 - **No Implicit Casting**: You cannot accidentally add an Integer to a Float.
 Operations must be between compatible types or explicitly handled.
 - **Range Validation**: Every operation is checked against the target type's range.
 If a calculation overflows a `Byte` (-128 to 127), the system immediately reports a range error, preventing silent data corruption.

-### 🎯 High Precision Arithmetic
+### High Precision Arithmetic
 Say goodbye to floating-point inaccuracies.
-- **Decimal Precision**: All floating-point operations use arbitrary-precision arithmetic (similar to `BigDecimal`), ensuring that `0.1 + 0.2` equals exactly `0.3`.
+- **Decimal Precision**: All floating-point operations use arbitrary-precision arithmetic, ensuring that `0.1 + 0.2` equals exactly `0.3`.
-- **Integer Precision**: Integer operations use arbitrary-precision integers (similar to `BigInteger`), allowing for calculations that exceed standard 64-bit limits.
+- **Integer Precision**: Integer operations use arbitrary-precision integers, allowing for calculations that exceed standard 64-bit limits.

 ## Supported Features